 Over mountainous and ever-changing terrain, these boots hold up well, with lacing that keeps everything held together tightly.
 In fact, these were some of the highest ranking hiking boots we came across for internal support and comfort.
 But the sizing can be temperamental, and some may struggle to find the perfect fit.

 These boots lose some points in our books for lacking wide and narrow fit variations.
-You’ll also need to walk out the stiffness in what is supposedly a long break-in period.
 Also, consider what trails you’ll be hiking, as these boots may be overkill for less intense trails on flat ground.Pros

 - Excellent comfort and quality